-How to Stream to Twitch and YouTube at the Same Time (2026)
+How to Stream to Twitch, YouTube, and Kick at the Same Time (2026)

 If you stream on Twitch, you already know the grind: building an audience from scratch, one viewer at a time.
-But what if you could double your reach by going live on YouTube at the same time?
-Multistreaming lets you broadcast to both platforms simultaneously, and in 2026 it has never been easier.
+But what if you could multiply your reach by going live on YouTube and Kick at the same time?
+Multistreaming lets you broadcast to all three platforms simultaneously, and in 2026 it has never been easier.

-Whether you are a new streamer looking to grow faster or an established creator who wants to hedge across platforms, streaming to Twitch and YouTube at the same time is one of the highest-leverage moves you can make.
+Whether you are a new streamer looking to grow faster or an established creator who wants to hedge across platforms, streaming to Twitch, YouTube, and Kick at the same time is one of the highest-leverage moves you can make.
 This guide covers everything: why multistreaming matters, how it works under the hood, and a step-by-step walkthrough using OBS and Rebeam.

 Why Multistream?

 The streaming landscape is more competitive than ever.
-Twitch remains the dominant live platform, but YouTube has been aggressively investing in live streaming with features like clipping, VOD discovery, and better monetisation options for smaller creators.
-By streaming to both, you tap into two completely different discovery algorithms and audience pools.
+Twitch remains the dominant live platform, but YouTube has been aggressively investing in live streaming with features like clipping, VOD discovery, and better monetisation options for smaller creators, and Kick has emerged as a fast-growing challenger with creator-friendly terms.
+By streaming to all three, you tap into different discovery algorithms and audience pools across all three platforms.

 There are several compelling reasons to multistream:

-• Wider reach.
+- Wider reach.
 YouTube has over 2 billion monthly users.
 Twitch has around 35 million daily viewers.
-By streaming to both, your content is discoverable by a far larger combined audience.
+Kick is the fastest-growing of the three, with a rapidly expanding live audience.
+By streaming to all three, your content is discoverable by a far larger combined audience.

 The Easy Way: One Stream, Multiple Destinations